rodrigopsasaki/rodrigos-cli/README.md

 # 🤖 Rodrigo's CLI (rc)

 A developer-first CLI framework that makes local commands feel native — like they were always part of your environment.
-It should feel shell-native, runtime-flexible, and composable across deeply nested command trees, with full autocomplete support and a delightful DX.
+Built with XDG compliance, theme-aware colors, and a delightful developer experience.

 ## ✨ Features

-- **Zero boilerplate**: Just drop a script into a folder and it works
+- **🎯 Zero boilerplate**: Drop a script into a folder and it works instantly
-- **Directory-based extensions**: Recursively scan and register commands
+- **📁 Directory-based extensions**: Recursively scan and register commands
-- **Runtime-agnostic**: Support for Node.js, TypeScript, Bash, Python, Ruby, PHP
+- **🔄 Runtime-agnostic**: Support for Node.js, TypeScript, Bash, Python, Ruby, PHP
-- **Sidecar configs**: Optional YAML/JSON metadata for enhanced functionality
+- **⚙️ Sidecar configs**: Optional YAML/JSON metadata for enhanced functionality
-- **Directory-level configs**: Command groups can have their own descriptions and options
+- **📋 Directory-level configs**: Command groups with their own descriptions and options
-- **First-class autocomplete**: Tab completion for all shells (zsh, bash, fish)
+- **🔍 First-class autocomplete**: Tab completion for all shells (zsh, bash, fish)
+- **🎨 Theme-aware colors**: Automatic dark/light terminal detection
+- **📊 XDG compliance**: Follows XDG Base Directory Specification
-- **Debug mode**: Built-in verbose logging for troubleshooting
+- **🐛 Debug mode**: Built-in verbose logging for troubleshooting
-- **Dad jokes**: Because why not? 🎭
+- **🎭 Dad jokes**: Because why not?

 ## 🚀 Quick Start